Recovering the Lost World,

 [return to text]

-As mentioned by Malmstrom, Walter Krickeberg, in "Mitos y leyendas de los Aztecas, Incas, Mayas, y Muiscas" (1980), states that the Nahua (Aztecs) believed that the present "world" came into being in the equivalent of our year 726.
+As mentioned by Malmstrom, Walter Krickeberg, in Mitos y leyendas de los Aztecas, Incas, Mayas, y Muiscas (1980), states that the Nahua (Aztecs) believed that the present "world" came into being in the equivalent of our year AD 726.
 Malmstrom calculates the Toltec Haab calendar as starting in AD 778 (52 years later).
 Krickeberg also dates the actual founding of the city of Tula to the year AD 856.
 The Toltecs apparently took up their earliest residence at a location south of Mexico City.
-The native history of Ixtlilxochitl claims the founding of Tula to AD 566.
+In the writings of Fernando de Alba Ixtlilxochitl (AD 1568 - 1648) the claim is made for the founding of Tula to AD 566.

 [return to text]